London, May 2015

 CLE Conference 2015

-The first Cultural Literacy in Europe [CLE] Conference took place in London, at the Birkbeck Institute for the Humanities, on April 16-18 2015.
+The first Cultural Literacy Everywhere [CLE] Conference took place in London, at the Birkbeck Institute for the Humanities, on April 16-18 2015.
 A major outcome of the conference is a shared understanding of Cultural Literacy as a key societal challenge for the future of Europe and its relationship with the rest of the world.
 This recognition must lead to common objectives among academics, professionals, and representatives of cultural associations and funding bodies.

 The Conference demonstrated that excellent research and initiatives are already taking place in this area across Europe and beyond its borders.
 Whether working with methods and tools of Literary and Cultural Studies [LCS] or spanning other interdisciplinary areas, researchers and teachers in the Humanities and Social Sciences can make a key contribution to both understanding and answering the challenge of Cultural Literacy.